-How about this for a start?
+How about this ?
 Halswell’s medals – some of them!

 Saving the best to last – the Olympic medal

 When glamorous film-stars opened and attended local sports – Dorothy Lamour opened the Singer’s Sports in Clydebank.

 Hugh Barrow has sent some more gems of athletics historical memorabilia – some from his own collection, some from friends and some from the internet.

 One from Victoria in Australia: note the dressing rooms!

 Ron Hadgraft gets the titles doesn’t he?
 My favourite is “Plimsolls on, Eyeballs Out”.
 It’s on my shelf.
 This one isn’t bad either!